Sign In Chef

 If you want to add more dairy free recipes to your recipe box, Hearty Minestrone Soup might be a recipe you should try.
 This recipe makes 1 servings with 3024 calories, 153g of protein, and 31g of fat each.
 For $13.42 per serving, this recipe covers 82% of your daily requirements of vitamins and minerals.
 It works well as a pricey main course.
 1 person were glad they tried this recipe.
 A mixture of potatoes, chicken base to create the stock.), cannellini beans, and a handful of other ingredients are all it takes to make this recipe so tasty.
 Only a few people really liked this Mediterranean dish.
 Autumn will be even more special with this recipe.
 It is brought to you by Foodista.
 From preparation to the plate, this recipe takes roughly 45 minutes.
 With a spoonacular score of 85%, this dish is amazing.
 Similar recipes include Hearty Minestrone Soup, Hearty Minestrone Soup, and Hearty Minestrone Soup.

-Chianti, Verdicchio, and Trebbiano are great choices for Minestrone.
+Chianti, Verdicchio, and Trebbiano are my top picks for Minestrone.
 Italians know food and they know wine.
 Trebbiano and Verdicchio are Italian white wines that pair well with fish and white meat, while Chianti is a great Italian red for heavier, bolder dishes.
-One wine you could try is Bibbiano Chianti Classico Riserva.
-It has 4.9 out of 5 stars and a bottle costs about 28 dollars.
+One wine you could try is Tenuta di Nozzole Chianti Classico Riserva ( half-bottle).
+It has 5 out of 5 stars and a bottle costs about 14 dollars.

 » Get this wine on Wine.com